python-discord/summer-code-jam-2020-qualifier/README.md

 python run_tests.py
 ```

 **Note:** You may have to replace `python` with the command you use to run Python from the command line.
 If you're using Windows and `python` doesn't work, try `py` instead.
+If you're using Linux, you may have to use `python3` instead.

 The test suite requires **at least Python 3.7**.
 It has also been confirmed to work with 3.8.